rajaoberison/SeaWallToolBox/README.md

 <br/>

 ----------------------
-Find the code here: http://bit.ly/SeaWallTB, and the .tbx file is available for download at: http://bit.ly/SeaWallTBX
+Here is a short video on how it works: https://youtu.be/8dYU8tFJRV4.
+You can find the full script here: http://bit.ly/SeaWallTB, and the .tbx file is available for download at: http://bit.ly/SeaWallTBX

-Five hundred lines of codes and still developping.
+Five hundred lines and still developping...
 Please contact me if you wish to contribute.